TheBlueDotGame/The-Accountant/README.md

   vertices_db_path: # Path to database that vertex will be saved after truncation.
 When empty stored in RAM.
   truncate_at_weight: 0 # Vertices weight at which truncate the DAG.
 When zero then default is used.
 It is recommended to use default.
 nats:
   server_address: # Nats server address.
-Nats collects information about transactions and vertices and pipes them to webhook nodes.
+Nats collects information about transactions and vertices and pipes them to webhooks nodes.
 When empty nats will not be used.
   client_name: "notary-genesis" # Name of the Nats client.
+It is recommended to have a unique name.
   token: "D9pHfuiEQPXtqPqPdyxozi8kU2FlHqC0FlSRIzpwDI0=" # Token to create connection whit nats set in nats.conf.
+Keep it secret.
 dataprovider: # Dataprovider is the section to set up how long the unmatching vertices will live to be reused in the future.
   longevity: 300 # Unmatching vertices longevity in seconds.
 file_operator: # File operator section allows to provide the path and decoding key (AES HEX) for the wallet.
   wallet_path: "artefacts/wallet_notary_genesis" # Path to wallet.
   wallet_passwd: "dc6b5b1635453e0eb57344ffb6cb293e8300fc4001fad3518e721d548459c09d" # HEX string to encode wallet.
-  pem_path: "" # if PEM is used provide pem file.
+  pem_path: "" # If PEM is used provide pem file.
 zinc_logger: # Zinc search section allows to connect the node to the zinc search so all logs are send to the zinc search server.
   address: # Address of zinc search server.
 When empty logs goes to stdout.
   index: genesis # Specify the index for logs from currant node.
 Should be unique between all nodes.
   token: Basic YWRtaW46emluY3NlYXJjaA== # The zinc search token for given index.
 ```